AG2048/Birthday-Meet/README.md

 There is a default request message if the user did not enter a request message.

+If there are no potential friends, it will display a different message.

 ##### Requests:
 `ref="/requests"` after log in `requests.html`

 This page displays all unresponded friend requests that is directed to the user.
 The user may accept (which adds the sender to user's friend list) or ignore (the request is deleted, and the sender may send another request)

+If there are no requests, it will display a different message.

 ##### Friends:
 `ref="/friends"` after log in `friends.html`

 This page displays a list of the user's friends' usernames.

+If the user have no friends, it will display a different message.

 ##### Messages:
 `ref="/messages"` after log in `messages.html`